Is there a minimum GRE and GPA?

 The entire program is completed at the University of Southern California University Park campus adjacent to downtown Los Angeles.

-The maximum number of transfer credits which may be applied toward a master’s degree, subject to departmental approval is:
+The maximum number of transfer credits that may be applied toward a master’s degree, subject to departmental approval is:

 The same limits apply if a student wishes to transfer credits from any advanced degree previously completed at USC toward a master’s degree.